-Augmented Reality in Life-cycle Management of Transportation Infrastructure ProjectsVR and AR as an immersive computing and visualization technology has seen explosive development, but there is a lack of understanding of how these technologies mesh with the needs of infrastructure management.
-With that in mind, a Rutgers team developed two fully-interactive virtual environments that can train workers on everything from roadside set ups to bridge inspections.

-Updated Manual on the Beneficial Use of Dredged Materials
+- Augmented Reality in Life-cycle Management of Transportation Infrastructure Projects VR and AR as an immersive computing and visualization technology has seen explosive development, but there is a lack of understanding of how these technologies mesh with the needs of infrastructure management.
+With that in mind, a Rutgers team developed two fully-interactive virtual environments that can train workers on everything from roadside set ups to bridge inspections. - Updated Manual on the Beneficial Use of Dredged Materials

 A critical component for incorporating natural and non-structural features into resilience projects is identifying appropriate sediment sources for construction.
 One solution in the state has been the beneficial use of dredged material for coastal resilience.
-Dredging for safe navigation at the federal and state-level in New Jersey is a continual process that produces significant amounts of sediment that can potentially be used as a resource instead of being treated as waste.
-Many channels within New Jersey's state and federal navigation system have been identified as containing sediment suitable for various uses, including wetland restoration through "thin-layer" placement and dune and beach restoration.
+Dredging for safe navigation at the federal and state-level in NJ is a continual process that produces significant sediment that can potentially be used as a resource instead of being treated as waste.
+Many channels within NJ's state and federal navigation system have been identified as containing sediment suitable for various uses.

-Hyper-resolution monitoring of urban flooding with social media and crowd-sourcing data Hyper-resolution datasets for urban flooding are rare.
+- Hyper-resolution monitoring of urban flooding with social media and crowd-sourcing data Hyper-resolution datasets for urban flooding are rare.
 This problem prevents detailed flooding risk analysis, urban flooding control, and the validation of hyper-resolution numerical models.
-We employed social media and crowdsourcing data to address this issue and found that these big data based flood monitoring approaches can complement the existing means of flood data collection.
+We employed social media and crowdsourcing data to address this issue and found that these big data based flood monitoring approaches can complement the existing means of flood data collection. - PrioritizingInfrastructureResiliencethroughouttheCapitalPlanningProcess